 Urethritis: infection of the urethra

-The bladder is the area most commonly infected.
+The bladder is the part of the urinary tract area most commonly infected.
 Usually, cystitis is caused by bacteria that get into the urinary tract through the urethra.
 The urethra is very short in females, so bacteria that live on the skin, in the colon and in the vagina can get into the bladder easily.
 Fortunately, these bacteria normally wash out when urinating.

 Infection of the kidneys will cause more general abdominal pain and a higher fever, but it may or may not cause frequent and painful urination.

-In general, UTIs in infants and young children (up to 2 years of age) may have few recognizable signs or symptoms other than a fever; they also have a greater potential for causing kidney damage than those occurring in older children.
+In general, UTIs in infants and young children (up to 2 years of age) may have few recognizable signs or symptoms other than a fever.
+UTIs in babies and younger kids also have a greater chance of causing kidney damage than UTIs in older children.

 What to do if you think your child may have a UTI

-Urinary tract infections must be treated with antibiotics as quickly as possible, so you should notify your pediatrician promptly if you suspect your child has developed one.
+Urinary tract infections must be treated with antibiotics as quickly as possible.
+You should notify your pediatrician promptly if you suspect your child has developed one.
 This is especially the case for infants, in whom an unexplained high fever (that is, not explained by a respiratory infection or diarrhea) may be the only sign of a urinary tract infection.

 If your infant has a fever with no other symptoms for more than 3 days, make sure to talk with your pediatrician.